Top Organizations That Help With Funeral Expenses

 There are funeral homes around the country that offer heavily discounted services to members of the community.
 Depending on the specific circumstances, many funeral homes will work with families to set up a flexible payment plan or may even offer some services free of charge.

-Local religious organizations are another forgotten source of funding for those trying to deal with high funeral costs.
-If you’re an active member of your place of worship, they may be able to offset some funeral costs or help plan the service.
+Local religious organizations are another forgotten source of funeral assistance and funding for those trying to deal with high funeral costs.
+If you’re an active member of your place of worship, their fundraising office may be able to offset some funeral costs or help plan the service.

 State help with funeral costs

 The government offers a few ways for families to find financial relief after losing a loved one.
-We’ve outlined the most common programs that help with funeral expenses.
+We’ve outlined the most common programs and charities that help with funeral costs.

 Monthly survivor benefits